raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 <br>
 <br>

-The camera pose file should have the same format as the ground truth file in the training data.
-It is a text file containing the translation and orientation of the camera in a fixed coordinate frame.
-Note that our automatic evaluation tool expects the estimated trajectory to be in this format.
+Here are some requirements for your estimated_trajectory.txt

 - Each line in the text file contains a single pose.
-- The number of lines/poses must be the same as the number of image frames in that trajectory. **(TODO: do we need this assumption? @wenshan)**
+- If you are testing Tartan Air datraset, the number of lines/poses must be the same as the number of image frames in that trajectory. (**@wenshan**)
 - The format of each line is 'tx ty tz qx qy qz qw'.
 - tx ty tz (3 floats) give the position of IMU sensor to the world origin in the world frame.
 - qx qy qz qw (4 floats) give the orientation of IMU in the form of a unit quaternion with respect to the world frame.
 - The trajectory can have an arbitrary initial position and orientation.
 However, we are using the IMU frame to define the motion.
 That is to say, the x-axis is pointing to forward, the y-axis is pointing left, the z-axis is pointing up.

-### Submit in Gradescope  (@wenshan)
+### Submit in Gradescope

-- Todo: provide the instruction of submission
+- To submit the estimated trajectory into the submission system, you can follow the steps listed below:
+    1. Register a account in the [GradeScope](http://gradescope.com/) and log into the website.
+    2. Click the right-bottom `Add Course` button and enter the course-entry code: `K3EGGJ0`, Then you can find the `iccv-lii` courses in your GradeScope homepage.
+    3. Click the `iccv-lii` course and you will see the assignment named `Trajectory-result-submission` in the dashboard.
+    4. Click the assignment and upload your `lidar_inertial_track.zip` file.
+Also please remember to input the group name as the leaderboard name.
+Then click the upload button.
+        - You should directly compress the estimated result files of the trajectories into a zip file, not the folder containing the result files.
+    5. After around 1 minutes, you will see the APE and RPE result of your trajectory in the leaderboard.

+- Note:
+    1. You must submit all the 9 trajectories for lidar inertial track.
+    2. The trajecotry should be complete.
+The duration of estimated trajecotry should be roughly same with ground truth trajectory.

 ##  🎉Lidar-inertial Leaderboard 🎉